 \subsection{Hybrid Monte Carlo (HMC)}

 We now consider the numerical evaluation of a path integral of the form

-which can be rewritten as an integral over the phase space $T\bbR^N \equiv \{(q,p)\}$, \footnote{ We regard the tangent bundle (rather than cotangent bundle) as the phase bundle.
-This picture is generally preferable when discussing molecular dynamics. }
+which can be rewritten as an integral over the phase space $T\bbR^N \equiv \{(q,p)\}$, \footnote{ We consider the tangent bundle (rather than the cotangent bundle) as the phase space, which is generally more suitable when discussing molecular dynamics. }